 This schedule is intended to show information for 10 years.
-Since fiscal year 2018 (plan year 2017) was the first year for this presentation, no earlier data is available.
+Since fiscal year 2018 (plan year 2017) was the first year for this presentation for the Retiree Healthcare Program and since fiscal year 2020 (plan year 2019) was the first year for this presentation for the Group Life Insurance Program, no earlier data is available.
 Additional years will be included as they become available.

-NOTES TO REQUIRED SUPPLEMENTARY OPEB INFORMATION June 30, 2021
+NOTES TO REQUIRED SUPPLEMENTARY OPEB INFORMATION June 30, 2022